-As for the mortgage itself, be aware that the lending limit is $822,375 for anyone coming from the U.S. to buy a home on St. Croix.
+As for the mortgage itself, the conventional single family conforming loan limit is $1,089,300 for anyone coming from the U.S. to buy a home on St. Croix.
 There is also no mortgage insurance available in the USVI, so a Conventional loan for a house requires a 20% minimum down payment (20% for a condo if it’s a primary residence, or 25% if it’s a second home or investment).
-VA and FHA loans are also available for those who qualify, but an FHA loan is only available for a primary residence that is a 1-2 family unit, and water testing is required for the FHA loan.
-This is important to keep in mind since it can take about 3 weeks just to get the results of the lead test itself once your water samples are submitted.
+VA and FHA loans are also available for those who qualify, but are only available for a primary residence that are 1 to 4 units.
+VA lending limits may go as high as $1,500,000 and FHA for a single family will be at $472,030.
+Additional units do increase the maximum loan amount.
+USDA loans are also available to qualified buyers for single family primary residence.

 Now that you are aware of some of the basic differences in getting a mortgage here on St. Croix, there are some things you can do to make the process go more smoothly.
 First and foremost, get pre-qualified over the phone before you start shopping for a house.
 Realtors prefer to work with pre-qualified clients, and your pre-qualification is good for 90 days.
 Also, Bonnie recommends getting qualified for the maximum you can qualify for AND that are comfortable paying for a home before you start shopping.
 It may seem like common sense, but you don’t get in over your head and fall in love with a house you can’t realistically afford.